websdev/lunch/resources/2015-06-24/README.md

 > ![](https://upload.wikimedia.org/wikipedia/commons/5/50/Signal_Sampling.png)

-> Started with MSX/MSP
+> Started with MAX/MSP

 >![](http://farm3.staticflickr.com/2461/3772235957_ed2c5d6267_z.jpg?zz=1)

-> Sample Rate: Number of Samples taken per second
+##Some Terminology

-> Bit Depth: Number of bits used to encode sample data
+- Sample Rate: Number of Samples taken per second

-> Codec: The algorithm used to encode the data
+- Bit Depth: Number of bits used to encode sample data

-> Lossy: Throws out data, usually the frequencies humans can't hear
+- Codec: The algorithm used to encode the data

-> Lossless: Retains all data
+- Lossy: Throws out data, usually the frequencies humans can't hear

-> Similar to PNG vs JPG
+- Lossless: Retains all data

-> Limitations of Sampling:
+##Limitations of Sampling:

-> NyQuist Limit: Sample rate dictates the maximum frequency in a system
+- NyQuist Limit: Sample rate dictates the maximum frequency in a system

-> Human ear hears upto 20KHZ - Telephones use 8KHZ
+- Human ear hears upto 20KHZ - Telephones use 8KHZ

 > Musical Notes have existed as a form of communication for longer then the English Language